armbian/armbian.github.io/README.md

 It also produces [data exchange files](https://github.armbian.com/) used for automation, reporting, and content delivery across the Armbian infrastructure.

-### Workflow Status & Monitoring
+### Workflow status & monitoring

 ❤️‍🩹 [Explore all actions workflows](https://actions.armbian.com/?repo=armbian.github.io)

-Real-time workflow status, execution history, and performance metrics for this repository.
+Real-time workflow status, execution history, and performance metrics for all Armbian action scripts.